 You’d think being a photographer would’ve been an obvious career choice for the person who always had a camera in hand at every event, party etc. Instead, I was bit by the theater bug early on.
 I earned a bachelor’s degree in Theater Arts and moved myself right to New York.
 I had a pretty great go of it, working as a director and eventually full time Producing Assistant for a large Broadway company.
 Throughout that time, photography remained a fulfilling creative outlet.
 I learned by doing, grabbing a few actor friends on weekends to practice or shooting on walks around the city.
 Gradually, shooting headshots evolved into a professional pursuit.
-In 2014 I moved home base to LA, and have been shooting headshots here ever since.
+In 2014, I moved home base to LA and have been shooting headshots here ever since.

-Actor headshots are my primary concentration because it’s such a natural marriage of my directing experience with photography.
+Actor headshots are my primary concentration because it’s a natural marriage of my directing experience with photography.
 I love, love, love working with actors, and I’ve done it A LOT.
 Even seasoned performers can seem lost in front of a lens when there’s no script.
 A background in directing has given me the tools to work with actors and bring their best forward.